surbhi18/personal-website/group.md

 * [Yufa Zhou](https://masterzhou1.github.io/), now a PhD student at Duke

 ### Undergraduate Students
+* [Maya Gambhir](https://mayapalgambhir.com/), joining Princeton as a PhD student in Fall 2026, also the *recipient of the 2026 Wolf- Hallac Award*
 * [Terry Tong](https://terrytong-git.github.io/), joining Columbia as a PhD student in Fall 2026 supported by *NSF GRFP*
 * [Aaron Mei](https://www.linkedin.com/in/aaron-mei-513b73a2)
 * [Alyssa Nie](https://www.linkedin.com/in/alyssanie)